-Code Description PLO1 Demonstrate a thorough knowledge of the definitions and key properties of major classes of astrophysical objects (planets, stars, galaxies and galaxy clusters) and a clear knowledge of the observational methods used to measure quantitative parameters for astrophysical objects (size, luminosity, velocity, chemical composition, age etc.) PLO2 Possess a clear awareness of the main physical processes involved in the formation, growth, stabilisation and evolution of astrophysical objects Demonstrate practical experience of the analytical techniques applicable to the area of astrophysical research and the application of advanced mathematical and physical methods to problems in astrophysics.
-PLO3 Show originality in the application of knowledge, together with a practical understanding of the critical evaluation of research, scholarship and methodologies within astrophysical science.
+Code Description PLO1 Demonstrate a thorough knowledge of the definitions and key properties of major classes of astrophysical objects (planets, stars, galaxies and galaxy clusters) and a clear knowledge of the observational methods used to measure quantitative parameters for astrophysical objects (size, luminosity, velocity, chemical composition, age etc.) PLO2 Break down complex problems into a logically structured set of achievable tasks PLO3 Learn independently using a range of differently structured resources and learning materials PLO4 Prioritise tasks and manage time effectively PLO5 Possess a clear awareness of the main physical processes involved in the formation, growth, stabilisation and evolution of astrophysical objects and demonstrate a clear knowledge of the full range of observational methods used to measure quantitative parameters for astrophysical objects, including the full electromagnetic spectrum, imaging, spectroscopy and polarimetry, and non-electromagnetic tracers such as cosmic rays, neutrinos and gravitational radiation.
+Show originality in the application of knowledge, together with a practical understanding of the critical evaluation of research, scholarship and methodologies within astrophysical science.
+PLO6 Use the relevant astronomical literature to critically evaluate and appraise current understanding of astronomical objects and processes PLO7 Apply planning, research methodology and analytical skills to an in-depth study of a chosen research area; analyse and solve set problems and use computer skills to access the research literature and learning materials, communicate with peers and tutors and submit assessments